 Students are expected to maintain the highest academic standards while enrolled in CTC classes.
 Most examples of academic misconduct fall under the general category of cheating.
 Cheating involves the unauthorized use of information, materials, devices, sources, or practices in completing academic activities.

 Plagiarism, a type of cheating, is the presentation of another person’s work as your own, without proper acknowledgement of the source, with or without the creator’s permission, intentionally or unintentionally.

-By taking CTC courses, you agree that all required papers, exams, class projects or other assignments submitted for credit may be submitted to SafeAssign or similar third parties to review and evaluate for originally and intellectual integrity.
+By taking CTC courses, you agree that all required papers, exams, class projects or other assignments completed for credit may be submitted to SafeAssign or similar third parties to be reviewed and evaluated for originality and intellectual integrity.